Bill Ritter (journalist): 20/20

-Eyewitness News
+WABC-TV

-In September 1999, Ritter was officially named to co-anchor Eyewitness News 11pm broadcast with Diana Williams and seventeen months later in February 2001 was added to co-anchor the 6pm edition of the newscast as well.
-In 2003, upon Williams’ move to the 5pm broadcasts, Ritter was joined at 6 & 11pm by Liz Cho.
-In 2011, 5pm anchor Sade Baderinwa replaced Cho at 11pm alongside Ritter when Cho was asked to launch the newly created 4pm newscast alongside David Navarro in the time-slot occupied for the prior 25 years by the Oprah Winfrey Show.
-On September 13, 2019 Ritter was named the new co-anchor of the 5pm edition alongside Baderinwa, replacing Diana Williams who had retired from the station after 29 years and had her last broadcast the day before.
+In September 1999, Ritter was named to co-anchor WABC-TV New York's Eyewitness News 11 p.m. broadcast with Diana Williams and seventeen months later in February 2001 was added to co-anchor the 6 p.m. edition of the newscast as well.
+In 2003, upon Williams’ move to the 5 p.m. broadcasts, Ritter was joined at 6 and 11 p.m. by Liz Cho.
+In 2011, 5 p.m. anchor Sade Baderinwa replaced Cho at 11 p.m. alongside Ritter.
+On September 13, 2019, Ritter was named the new co-anchor of the 5 p.m. edition alongside Baderinwa, replacing Diana Williams who had retired from the station after 29 years.

 On March 6, 2025, Ritter stepped down from anchoring the 11 p.m. news, with Mike Marza replacing him in that capacity.
-June 2, 2025, Ritter again stepped down from the 5 p.m. broadcast.
-He will now be on the 6 p.m. broadcast with Liz Cho.
-Ritter will continue to host ‘’Up Close’’ on Sundays.
+On June 2, 2025, Ritter moved from the 5 p.m. broadcast to the 6 p.m. broadcast with Liz Cho.
+Ritter would continue to host ‘’Up Close’’ on Sundays.

+On Friday June 12, 2026, Ritter stated on the 6 p.m. news broadcast that he would be stepping down as a news anchor permanently because he has received a diagnosis of Alzheimer's disease.
+He also stated that it would be his last and final news broadcast as a news anchor.

 Personal life

 Ritter was born to a Jewish family.
 In 1972, he was expelled from San Diego State University for protesting the Vietnam War; at the time he was one semester short of graduating.
 At his daughter's suggestion 40 years later, he decided to complete his college education, receiving a degree from The New School on May 20, 2016.

-Ritter was married to Janny Scott, award winning journalist and biographer.
+Ritter was married to Janny Scott, an award-winning journalist and biographer.
 They met in San Diego, were together 19 years and had two children.
 He is currently married to Kathleen Friery; they have one child.

+Ritter stepped down from his role as a news anchor on June 12, 2026, following a diagnosis of Alzheimer's disease.